How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 - Select ‘Name Your Price’ as the ‘Field Type’

 A freelancer (or any other type of business that regularly invoices clients) will often receive payments through bank transfers or online payments.
-You can do this in WooCommerce in a snap.
+You can do use WooCommerce for invoice payments easily.

 To create a WooCommerce pay your bill product: